ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

-While the above example only shows one layer within Endorsements as the typical case, there could be multiple layers (see {{multiple-endorsements}}), such as a chip added to a hardware board that is potentially from a different vendor.
+While the above example only shows one layer within Endorsements as the typical case, there could be multiple layers (see {{multiple-endorsements}}), such as a chip, potentially from a different vendor, that is added to a hardware board.

 A Trust Anchor Store is a special case of state above, where the Reference State would be the set of trust anchors